the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 People develop and share OSH for a variety of reasons.
 Particularly in research, OSH provides very concrete advantages:

-- Flexibility and Speed: you can quickly customize and combine open designs to test new research questions in an accessible way, instead of depending on vendors, their timelines and bureaucracy.
+- Flexibility and Speed: You can quickly customize and combine open designs to test new research questions in an accessible way, instead of depending on vendors, their timelines and bureaucracy.

 - Simplicity: As OSH has a lower price tag than conventional equipment, it is much easier to obtain while bypassing the bureaucracy of contracting vendors.

-- Control: if a supplier goes out of business, users and/or third party companies have the information to keep systems running.
+- Control: If a supplier goes out of business, users and/or third party companies have the information to keep systems running.

 - Visibility: researchers and engineers developing OSH make their work more visible.
 They also increase opportunities for networking and impact,especially in project involving a community.